 We understand that from time to time people’s circumstances change and they become unable to fulfill their commitment as a CSA member.
 This is our refund and cancellation policy:

-- We do not offer refunds on the following items: Abby’s Greens Salad Shares, Candace’s Egg Shares, Seth’s Bread Shares, Juana’s Tamale Shares.
+- We do not offer refunds on the following items: Abby’s Greens Salad Shares, Amelia's Flower Shares, Candace’s Egg Shares and Juana’s Tamale Shares.
 If you sign up for one of these shares but cannot fulfill your commitment, we ask that you find someone to take over your share for the remainder of the season.
 Please notify us if this happens and provide us with your replacement’s email address so that we can include him/her in our weekly communications.

 - We offer limited refunds on Harvest Baskets, described below.
 We require that you give us four weeks cancellation notice if you plan to end your Harvest Basket membership, in order to give us adequate time to fill your spot with a new member.

 - Refunds for Paid in Full Harvest Baskets: We charge a $50 cancellation fee on Paid in Full Harvest Baskets.
 After that, we will pro-rate the cost of your Harvest Basket based on the value of the contents you have received, through your last week of participation, and refund you the balance.
 We require four weeks cancellation notice in order to give us time to find a new member to fill your spot, and you must pay for those final four weeks even if you are unable to pick up your produce during those final four weeks.